hugsndnugs/Key-Clicker-v2/README.md

 ### Issue: Tray icon not showing
 - **Solution**: Check system tray settings in your OS
 - Some Linux desktop environments require additional packages

 ---

+## 🔄 CI/CD & Automated Releases

+This project uses GitHub Actions for continuous integration and deployment:

+- **Automatic Versioning**: Each push to the `main` branch automatically increments the version (v2.1, v2.2, v2.3, etc.)
+- **Automated Builds**: Windows executable is automatically built on each push
+- **Release Creation**: A new GitHub release is created with the built executable attached
+- **Version Format**: Uses semantic versioning in the format `v2.x` (major.minor)

+The CI/CD pipeline:
+1. Checks out the latest code
+2. Determines the next version by finding the latest tag and incrementing
+3. Builds the executable using PyInstaller
+4. Creates a GitHub release with the new version tag
+5. Uploads the executable to the release assets

+---